michaeld74/mybots/README.md

 # mybots

 The Project in this repository expands upon the guidance found in the ludobots reddit course (https://www.reddit.com/r/ludobots/wiki/installation/).
-This also utilizes pyrosim (Python Robot Simulation).
+This also utilizes pyrosim (Python Robot Simulation) to produce the simulations.
 This specific version uses bodies, sensors, motors, and synapses to design random bodies in a 3D space.
 The code builds off of a previous assignemtn to build a snake and literally branches off from this body to construct a random creature in the morphospace.
 As the body branches off it is optimized to move as far away from the origin as possible.

 # Installation